 Berries like plenty of sun for growing and appear from ground level on up to eye level.
 Often growing in bushes or creepers, even their trees are low-growers.
 The edges of roads, fields and meadows often sport berries, as well as the interior of naturally occurring meadows and along ponds and river edges.
 You'll find that most berries are ready in the summer, though some appear in the spring and fall.

 Just some of the berries found in Central and Eastern North America are blackberries, raspberries, wineberries, dewberries, huckleberries, elderberries, wild cherries, cranberries, serviceberries and barberries, among others.
-(See Common Wild Berries of Central and Eastern North America for an extended list, as well as picking tips and safety information.)

 Finally, three important warnings for your berry-picking expedition: